Start a lantern parade

 Lantern parades are a great idea for an event that keeps that sense of community spirit going well into the winter months.
 Unlike firework nights, which usually require a large open space, a fair bit of cash and a certain amount of expertise, a lantern parade offers lots of opportunities to participate and can be really inclusive if you plan your route carefully.

-- Somewhere to make the lanterns.
 You will need some withy (willow), which you can buy from a hardware store, some strong tissue paper, some glue and either night-lights or a string of PAT-tested LED lights or a lightweight torch.
-See the lantern making guides from Liskeard Lights Up and Welfare State International.
+See the lantern making instructions below.
 Don’t make the lanterns bigger than the doorway, otherwise your parade will be to the door and back!
 If it seems daunting, see if you can find an artist to run lantern making classes for everyone.

-- A photographer — from the local paper at the very least, but if you can afford it, someone who does it for a living or at least knows how to take a great picture in low light.
+From the local paper is a good idea, but if you can afford it, someone who does it for a living or at least knows how to take a great picture in low light.
 These photos will give you great publicity material for next year.

 Check online to see what time it will get dark that day and plan your timings accordingly.